 Graduate Teaching Assistant (GTA) applications are available twice a year for Mechanical and Aerospace Engineering graduate students.
-For the fall term, applications are only available March 1 and due by 5:00 p.m on March 31, for the spring term, applications are only available October 1 and due by 5:00 p.m on October 31.
+Applications are available March 1-31 for the fall term and October 1-31 for the spring term.
 Applications are not accepted prior to or after the due date.
-GTA application forms are sent electronically to all MAE graduate students on March 1 and October 1.

 A GTA position provides competitive stipends.
-GTAs are also entitled to Texas resident tuition rates; for details, see http://grad.pci.uta.edu/about/catalog/current/general/regulations/#resrates.
+GTAs may also be entitled to Texas resident tuition rates; for details, see http://grad.pci.uta.edu/about/catalog/current/general/regulations/#resrates.

 GTAs may also be eligible for a STEM fellowship, which covers all but the statutory tuition, international student fee and student insurance; for details, see http://www.uta.edu/research/administration/departments/gcs/find-funding/stem-tuition.php.